James Talbot (bishop)

-James Robert Talbot (28 June 1726 – 26 January 1790) was the last English Roman Catholic priest to be indicted in the public courts for saying Mass.
+James Robert Talbot (28 June 1726 – 26 January 1790) was an English Catholic prelate who served as Vicar Apostolic of the London District from 1781 until his death.
+He was the last Catholic priest to be indicted in the country's public courts for saying Mass.

 Life

 Early life

 He was born at Shrewsbury House in Isleworth, Middlesex on 28 June 1726, the fourth son of the Honourable George Talbot and Mary FitzWilliam.
 James' eldest brother George succeeded his uncle as the 14th Earl of Shrewsbury in 1743, and his younger brother Thomas became Vicar Apostolic of the Midland District in 1778.
 After his baptism, he was confirmed by Bishop Bonaventure Giffard according to the custom of the time.

 James was educated at Twyford School, then the English College, Douai.
 After his course in Philosophy, he and his brother Thomas Talbot made the grand tour under the tutelage of Alban Butler.
 They returned to Douai after over a year in 1748, and took up the course in Theology.
 James Talbot was ordained to the priesthood on 19 December 1750.
 He was then made a professor Philosophy, and two years later, Theology. in 1753, the presented the school with a country house at Equerchin, which became a school for younger students.

 Talbot returned to England in 1755.
 At the age of thirty-three, he was appointed the Coadjutor bishop to Dr Richard Challoner, on 10 March 1759.
 On the same day, Talbot was appointed Titular Bishop of Birtha, and consecrated to the Episcopate by Bishop Challoner in Hammersmith on 24 August 1759.
 During his episcopate he was twice brought to trial, on the information lodged by the well-known informer William Payne, in 1769 and 1771 respectively.
 In each case he was acquitted for lack of evidence, but the judge, Lord Mansfield, was seen as being on Talbot's side, in consequence of which, although he was no friend to Roman Catholics in general, his London house was sacked during the Gordon Riots of 1780.